theedward/Bomberman/Game-Architecture.md

 	class NetworkControllable extends Controllable {
 	}

-	// A Character is an object (agent) that has an algorithm. abstract class Character implements Drawable, Playable {
+	// An Agent is an object that can play (has an algorithm) and can be printed on the screen. abstract class Agent implements Drawable, Playable {
 		Position currentPos;
 		Algorithm algorithm;

 		public Character(Position, Algorithm);
 	}

-	class Bomberman extends Character {
+	class Bomberman extends Agent {
 		public enum Actions {
 			MOVE_TOP, MOVE_BOTTOM, MOVE_LEFT, MOVE_RIGHT, PUT_BOMB
 		};